123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 Looking back on the kinds of _"friendships"_ that I've held on to, I got sick of going _above and beyond_ (very loosely defined).
 The overcompensation here probably stemmed from some past introspection on how much I wasn’t showing up for others when I was younger.
-When effort didn't translate into my desired outcomes, my mind linked the loss to your my lowest self: “It happened because I wasn’t enough.”
-Becaus shouldn't real friendships and kinships be resilient enough to withstand your hard times, at least a little? _“Maybe I don’t weigh that high in their priority list.”_ That’s a brutal conclusion, and one that’s hard to unlearn.
+When effort didn't translate into my desired outcomes, my mind linked the loss to my lowest self: “It happened because I wasn’t enough.”
+Because shouldn't real friendships and kinships be resilient enough to withstand your hard times, at least a little? _“Maybe I don’t weigh that high in their priority list.”_ That’s a brutal conclusion, and one that’s hard to unlearn.
 I sometimes envy those whose careers grew beside their friendships; how they built both craft and kinship in tandem.

 ## Hierarchy of relationships